Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Update' and resource 'transaction', and specifies it updates 'internal note or category' with the explicit note '(no money movement)'.
-This distinguishes it from sibling tools like mercury_send_money and other update tools.
+The description clearly states the verb 'Update', the resource 'transaction', and the specific fields ('internal note or category').
+It also clarifies 'no money movement', distinguishing it from sibling tools like mercury_send_money.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.